erwedel/source-water-use-pca/source_water_description.md

 2. How does repeated cutting alter the source water use of trees?

 ## Background and Rationale <br>
 Plants tend to obtain water from the surface layer (top 30cm of soil) when water is available.
-Trees often have deeper functional roots than grasses and can access deeper water when water is limiting (CITE).
+Trees often have deeper functional roots than grasses and can access deeper water when water is limiting (Kulmastiski & Beard 2013).
 In Southern Africa, *C. mopane* is a dominant deep-rooted tree that resprouts after disturbance.
 In addition to differences in source water between mopane and grasses, this script tests if repeated cutting of mopane causes a shift in water use to deeper soil layers to reduce competition with grasses.

 The stable isotopes of water can be used as a natural tracer to understand the source water use of plants (shallow vs. deep soil water).
 Typically, stable isotope mixing models are used to determine source water use.
 However, this method relies on all isotope samples falling within sampled end members.
 Often trees take up water from deeper sources than the soil depth sampled.
 The PCA approach is gaining popoularity in stable isotope analysis to distinguish differences in source water use when end members are missing or haven't been sampled (Holdo & Nippert 2015, Holdo et al. 2018).
 The purpose of this approach is to collapse oxygen and hydrogen stable isotopic values into a single axis to infer depth of water uptake.